-I’d planned for my next post to be running related.
-I even have a draft.
+I’d planned for this post to be running related.
+I even had a draft.
 Then I began thinking over contract acceptance last week.
 Of course I immediately realized this was a far more exciting topic.
 It had better be because this is one long blog you are about to read.

 So you have a contract and it is even written down.
 Now how do you ensure it is accepted?